 Our internal growth from core operations for 2006 was 7.2%, with 4.8% from price increases and 2.4% from volume growth.
-During 2006, our revenue growth from core pricing continued to benefit from a broad-based pricing initiative which we started during the fourth quarter of 2003.
-The broad-based price increases we secured offset various escalating capital and operating costs, including fuel.
+During 2006, our revenue growth from core pricing continued to benefit from a broad-based price increases we secured offset various escalating capital and operating costs, including fuel.
 We experienced core volume growth in all lines of our business, including our residential collection business.
 During 2006, our core volume growth was negatively impacted by hurricane clean-up efforts that took place during the fourth quarter of 2005.
 However, our geographic mix of business, which is concentrated in high growth markets, positively impacted our operating results.
 As a result, during 2006 we were able to exceed the internal growth objectives we established at the beginning of the year.